Nat Geo Day Tour: In Verdi's Footsteps

 Discover the legacy he left in Milan, a city he both loved and loathed, with a visit to the Fondazione Giuseppe Verdi, the house that the Opera maestro built to host retired artists and musicians.
 Here, you'll get a close up look at the life of Verdi and his wife, including their personal belongings, furnishings, art collections, and their final resting places.

 Next on the itinerary is an opportunity to meet the current residents of Casa Verdi, many of whom are internationally acclaimed artists, and listen to their extraordinary life stories.
-You are also invited to attend an exclusive performance for National Geographic travelers by one of the residents.
+You are also invited to attend an exclusive performance for National Geographic travellers by one of the residents.

 Your penultimate stop is La Scala Theatre.
 Visit the museum and find out the behind-the-scenes anecdotes about Verdi's relationship with the theatre.